THERAAB/nix-homelab/README.md

 gnome-text-editor instructions/wipe-disk-and-install.sh &
 ```
 ### Now we can reboot into console
-Note: might want to delete old tailscale "media" device prior to this
+Note: might want to delete old tailscale "nix-homelab" device prior to this
 ```console
 sudo tailscale up --ssh
 ```
 Now we can ssh from any computer in our tailscale network

-### Now SSH From Desktop
+### SSH From Desktop
 Change git to SSH now that we have our SSH key
 ```console
 cd /nix/persist/nix-homelab